 Social-media literacy is fast becoming a source of competitive advantage for organizations large and small.
 On the dawn of the web 2.0 revolution, I write this post with the aim of providing a small guiding light to aid in your navigation through the growing, and sometimes daunting, socialsphere.

 Site visitors, potential customers, will not purchase items from you or provide contact information if they don’t trust you.
 A successful physical storefront should be clean, tidy, and in a safe part of town.
-Your SM channels must follow these same practices in order to attract customers and make your site/store/etc appear legitimate and trustworthy.
+Your social media channels must follow these same practices in order to attract customers and make your site/store/etc. appear legitimate and trustworthy.
 One way to do this is by gaining social credibility.
 The term for this phenomenon is “social proof”, and it applies on and off the web; people naturally look to other people as a guide for their own behavior.
-A key to success with SM is understanding and being able to predict basic societal and individual behaviors–this will take you far.
+A key to success with social media is understanding and being able to predict basic societal and individual behaviors–this will take you far.

 Social proof typically increases exponentially, so once you find a successful strategy it will become a self-perpetuating force of good for your company.
-There are a few techniques to obtaining social proof:
+There are a few techniques for obtaining social proof:

 -Gain a large base of supporters (Facebook ‘likes’, Twitter ‘followers’, etc).